silviad/data-science-projects/data-science-certification/10-capstone-project/README.md

 The goal of the project is to create a product to highlight the prediction algorithm built for the Capstone project of Coursera Specialization in Data Science.

+The main directory of this repo contains the code for the exploratory analysis.
+The sub-directory project contains the code of the project:

+- the procedure of preprocessing text
+- the code for the Shiny application in the sub-directories shiny_app_multi, shiny_app_twitter, shiny_app_blogs e shiny_app_news.

 ### Operating instructions

 For every context (twitter, blog and news) execute the following steps: